 We identify, refine, and represent the diverse interests of Strip District stakeholders.
 Whether with each other, the City, County, or State, SDN is the collective body with a voice and proverbial "seat at the table."

 We review the changing landscape of the neighborhood to insure optimal land usage, compatibility and design congruence for new and existing projects.
+(Interested in building in the Strip?
+Click here.)

 SAFETY & SECURITY